darcy-clark/pathfinder/README.md

 + [Docker](https://www.docker.com)

 ## Owners/Contributors
-of the project are as follows:
+Each of us are responsible for functions of the project, as well as unit tests and quality assurance.
+Weekly sprint meetings will also be noted and posted on the github for transparency.

 Owners/Contributors | Email
 --- | ---